osrf/gazebo_design/insertion_deletion_flow/insertion_deletion_flow.md

 * After a request has been fulfilled, the server notifies everyone else about it in a unified way.

-* The server also sends specific feedback to the requester, which is especially useful in case of failure to fulfill the request. (for example, if the request was to delete something which doesn't exist).
+* The server also sends specific feedback to the requester.
+That's useful in case of failure to fulfill the request (for example, if the request was to delete something which doesn't exist) or if the request had to be adapted (for example, if the name of the entity inserted had to be changed to avoid overlap with existing entities).

 The flow is captured in this image: